Same-sex marriage in South Dakota: Lawsuit

-Governor Daugaard announced the state would comply with the ruling, but said, "I would have preferred for this change to come through the democratic process, rather than the courts."
+Governor Daugaard announced that the state would comply with the ruling, but said, "I would have preferred for this change to come through the democratic process, rather than the courts."
 Senator John Thune said he disagreed with the decision, "The court has issued its opinion, but on this particular issue, I do not agree with its conclusion."
 Representative Kristi Noem also disagreed with the ruling, and Senator Mike Rounds called it a "blow to state's rights".
 State Senator Brock Greenfield called it "judicial activism at its worst".
 Bishop Paul J. Swain of the Roman Catholic Diocese of Sioux Falls called the ruling "not a surprise but still a sad development".
-Methodist Bishop Bruce Ough declined to issue a formal stance, but stated that "[w]hile The United Methodist Church does not engage in partisan politics, we welcome all people and believe all have sacred worth.", and said the ruling would likely add "urgency to a longtime denominational debate" on the United Methodist Church's position on homosexuality.
+Methodist Bishop Bruce Ough declined to issue a formal stance, but stated that "[w]hile the United Methodist Church does not engage in partisan politics, we welcome all people and believe all have sacred worth" and said the ruling would likely add "urgency to a longtime denominational debate" on the United Methodist Church's position on homosexuality.
 State Representative Karen Soli welcomed the court ruling, stating "In my own journey through the years, early in my life I wouldn't have felt that way but I've grown to understand that homosexuality is not something most people have a choice about.
 It's our job in society to accommodate them in ways that make it possible for these folks to be part of our society.
 It's time."
 The South Dakota chapter of the American Civil Liberties Union (ACLU) celebrated the decision, "Today's historic Supreme Court ruling means same-sex couples will soon have the freedom to marry and equal respect for their marriages across America.
 This ruling will bring joy to families, and final nationwide victory to the decades-long Freedom to Marry movement."
 The ACLU held a celebration party in Sioux Falls on June 26, handing out wedding cake to the newlyweds.
 Mark Church and Greg Kniffen, plaintiffs in Rosenbrahn, said they were "overjoyed", "We feel vindicated that we were on the right side of this argument all along."

 Developments after legalization

-In January 2020, Representative Tony Randolph introduced a bill to prohibit the state from "enforcing, endorsing or favoring" same-sex marriage.
-The bill stood in clear violation of the U.S. Constitution, which under Obergefell guarantees same-sex couples the right to marry.
-The ACLU responded in a statement: "Marriage equality is the law of the land in South Dakota and the entire nation, no matter what half-baked legal theories anti-LGBTQ lawmakers try to put forward."
+In January 2020, Representative Tony Randolph introduced a bill to the South Dakota House of Representatives to prohibit the state from "enforcing, endorsing or favoring" same-sex marriage.
+The ACLU responded in a statement, "Marriage equality is the law of the land in South Dakota and the entire nation, no matter what half-baked legal theories anti-LGBTQ lawmakers try to put forward."
 The bill was withdrawn at Randolph's request on February 24, 2020.

+On February 5, 2025, representatives Randolph, Aaron Aylward, Travis Ismay and Tina Mulally, and Senator Carl Perry introduced a resolution urging the U.S. Supreme Court to overturn Obergefell.
+The House Judiciary Committee voted 4–9 to kill the measure on February 24.
+It was likely to encounter significant civil opposition if passed, as the majority of South Dakota residents support the legal recognition of same-sex marriage according to polling.